 - sports equipment

 - high-speed rail

 - marine equipment

 - articles intended to come into contact with food

 In accordance with Article 30 of Regulation No 765/2008/EC, appropriate action will be taken towards any misuse or non-compliance of CE marking placement.
 State Member provides for penalties for infringements, which may include criminal sanctions for serious infringements, under the domestic law of each country.
 Each country ought to have its own consumer protection body.
 For example, in Poland, the main institution responsible for implementing consumer protection is UOKiK (Office of Competition and Consumer Protection).

-The CE marking is not needed when placing the product on the market that is not included in the European Economic Area.
+The CE marking is not needed when placing a product on the market that is not included in the European Economic Area.
 The letters “CE’ must appear on products traded on the extended Single Market in the EEA.

 Whereas there is no need to affix CE marking to the product, the manufacturers are obligated to ensure that the article is safe for use.
 Therefore, warning notices should be placed on the products.
-A detailed user’s manual or instructions to the installer should also be attached to the device.
+A detailed user manual or instructions to the installer should also be attached to the device.
 The General Product Safety Directive 2001/95/EC applies to all goods and groups of goods that are not included in the New Approach directives.
-Even if your product does not need CE marking, it should meet requirements in this directive.
+Even if your product does not need CE marking, it should meet the requirements in this directive.